ccollicutt/puppet-saio/README.md

 $ vagrant up
 ```

-and have OpenStack Swift deployed from source, either the offical repositories or your own repo.
+and have OpenStack Swift deployed from source, either the official repositories or your own repo.
 Any more than that is a bug, so please feel free to let me know if it doesn't work as expected.

 ###Parameters